Ecconia/Ecconia-LogicWorld-Mods/AssemblyLoader/Readme.md

 Just drop the `AssemblyLoader` folder into the `GameData` folder.

 You will also need the mod `ServerOnlyMods` for this mod to function.\
-You can find them in my mod collection (root folder).
+You can find it in my mod collection (root folder).